User Manual – Durst

 Generate leading zeros

-1. After defining the serial number sequence and according review, it is possible to define the graphical implementation.
-To do this, switch to the Format tab [11] and open the Text Settings [12] settings area.
+1. After defining and verifying the serial number sequence, you can proceed to configure the graphical formatting.
+To do so, switch to the tab Format [11] and open the Text Settings [12] section.

-2. In order to place the serial number horizontally centered in the free field, select the Align centered entry in the Horizontal alignment [13] option.
-The function of the other parameters in this settings area is described below in Create Serial Number on Arc/Path serial number on arc/path.
-For our example, the other two options are not relevant.
+2. In order to center the serial number horizontally within the designated free space, select the entry Align centered in the option Horizontal Alignment [13].
+The functions of the other parameters in this Settings Area are described later in the Article Create Serial Number on Arc/Path.
+For this particular example, the other two options are not relevant.

-3. In order to format the font for the here described example, open the Font Settings [14].
-Select Calibri [15] and Bold [16] in Font Family and set the Font Size [17] to 8 pt.
-For other purposes the following more options are available in this settings area:
+3. In order to format the text for the use case described here, open the section Font Settings [14].
+In Font Family [15] select Calibri and Bold [17], and set the Font Size [18] to 11 pt.
+This section also offers the following additional formatting options:

-• Font Collection [18] - Allows users to upload their own fonts which can be subsequently selected in Font Family.
-The procedure for this is described in Creating and editing variable objects.
+• Font Collection [16] – allows users to upload custom fonts, which will then be available for selection under Font Family.
+The procedure is explained in the article Creating and editing variable objects.

-• Glyph Spacing [20] - Increase or decrease the letter spacing between all letters.
-Selective spacing of parts of a Serial Number or defined text is not possible.
+• Glyph Spacing [20] – adjusts the spacing between all characters.
+Selective spacing (i.e., spacing adjustments for individual characters or parts of the text) is not supported.

-• Dash/Gap [22] - Use this to create a dashed font outline, among other things.
-A more detailed description can be found below in the section Create a Serial Number with Outline.
+• Dash / Gap [22] – used to create, for example, dashed Strokes around text.
+A more detailed description can be found in the section Create a Serial Number with a Stroke.

-Figure 4: The Print Item with formated Serial Number
+Figure 4: The Print Item with Formatted Serial Number

 1. As the last step of the procedure, we want to determine the color of the Serial Number.
 To do this, open the Color Settings area [23] and select the color picker [24] option.
 This allows you to select the desired color value simply by clicking on the color circle [29] and to transfer the color value as CMYK value [28].
 The color can also be defined in other ways.
 The following options are available for defining a color (for a more detailed description, see the article Creating and editing variable objects):